scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 The problem is, it's tricky to really understand yourself.
 Life is full of twists and turns, we don't necessarily have the time or willingness to self-reflect.
 If you're like me, you also might have a [tendency to deny your own wants and needs for the sake of fitting in](https://calvinrosser.com/notes/wanting-power-of-mimetic-desire-luke-burgis/).

 I got to wondering if there was a _targeted_ way to get to know myself.
 Something less haphazard than reflecting on troubling events, or following some online list of "12 awesome journal prompts."
-As a psychology enthusiast, I wondered if I could take some number of tests and get a somewhat detailed "picture" of who I am.
+As a psychology enthusiast, I wondered if I could take some number of psychological tests/quizzes and get a somewhat detailed "picture" of who I am.

-I had taken a handful of personality tests throughout the years and found the results of the tests to be helpful to learn about myself and others.
+I had taken a handful of personality tests throughout the years and found the results to be helpful to learn about myself and others.
 So, I set out to answer:

-1. "Is taking personality tests effective for gaining self-knowledge?"
+1. "Is taking psychological tests effective for gaining self-knowledge?"
 2. "Which tests are the best at helping me learn about myself?"

 After many many hours of taking online tests, comparing their effectiveness, and reflecting from lots of different angles, I was satisfied.
-The tests are effective and if you do some reflective work, a bigger "picture" will emerge.
+The results are informative in themselves; and if you do some reflective work, a bigger "picture" will emerge.

 So, let's get to it.
 This post contains my curated list of internet questionnaires, my own lists of questions, and lots of suggestions to help you put the pieces together.